 The first morning of our training course involves many discussions and exercises on the role of product management.
 In one of these rounds of discussions, I confided that, especially in the first few years, I often felt like an impostor in my job and on the verge of losing control.

 Heavy nodding in the room confirmed a shared view.

-During the break, participants told me how good it was not to be alone in this feeling of self-doubt.
+During the break, participants told me how good it felt not to be alone with these feelings of self-doubt.